albar965/littlenavmap-manual/en/SEARCHPROCS.md

 * `Course °M`: Magnetic course for a leg.
 * `Dist./Time`: Distance of flying time for a leg.
 Holds can have a leg time in minutes or a leg distance in nautical miles.
 * `Ident`: Ident of the initial fix or name of the procedure.
 Fix name for legs.
-* `Restriction`: Either minimum altitude for en route airway segment, procedure altitude restriction or procedure speed limit.
+* `Restriction`: Either minimum altitude for en-route airway segment, procedure altitude restriction or procedure speed limit.
 A `/` separates altitude and speed restriction.
 The following altitude restrictions exist for procedures:
   * **Number only:** Fly at altitude or speed.
 Example: `5.400` or `210`.
   * **Prefix** `A`: Fly at or above altitude or speed.
 Example: `A 1.800`.
   * **Prefix** `B`: Fly at or below altitude or speed.
 Example: `B 10.000` or `B 220`.